metagenlab/BioVx/README.md

 http://biotools.tcdb.org/bartms_split.html

 * **Note 4:**
-The program _gblast3.py_ was modified by Pranav Iddamsetty and Arturo Medrano to generate a tabulated file (_results.tsv_) with the same output as _results.html_.
-This will allow further automatic processing of gblast output (e.g. compare different outputs of gblast to identify commonalities/differences between trasporter systems in different genomes).
-This program was also modified to add annotated substrates in tcdb to the output.
+The program _gblast3.py_ was improved by Pranav Iddamsetty Gabriel Moreno-Hagelsieb and Arturo Medrano.

 * **Note 5:**
 The programs _quod.py_, _tcblast.py_ and _hvordan.py_ were added